TickLabVN/simple-csv-query-tool/README.md

 ## Introduction

-Greetings, collaborators!
+Greetings, collaborators !
 Welcome to an engaging programming challenge that will introduce you to the creation of a program capable of querying data from CSV files using the SQL query language.
 This task will not only enhance your programming skills but also provide insights into structured data manipulation.

 ## Key Concepts